tusharojha/flutter_fire/README.md

 - 7_firebase_analytics Branch contains Firebase Analytics (How to setup for android & iOS)

-This project is backed up using Sadaiv.
+This project is backed up using Sadaiv CI.